Effective algorithm of analysis of integrability via the Ziglin's method: Introduction

 In this paper we describe the continuation of the research aimed at application of numerical methods to analysis of integrability of dynamical systems.
 In the first paper of the series (\cite{int-num}) we have described the way of revealing the obstructions to real integrability in the \emph{Liouville--Arnold sense} (\cite{AKN}) by analyzing the topology of the phase space of the system.
 We have also discussed the possibilities of extending the approach to parametrized families of dynamical systems with the goal of searching for the regions of possible integrability.

 The current paper is devoted to analysis of algebraic properties of integrable systems.
 We mention some recent results related to the study of complexified systems and systems of \emph{variational equations} in particular.
-We pay special attention to the results of S.L.~Ziglin (\cite{Ziglin}) on the \emph{meromorphic integrability}.
+We pay special attention to the results of S.L.~Ziglin (\cite{Ziglin}) on the \emph{meromorphic integrability}, that is for the system with $d$ degrees of freedom we are interested in the existence of $d$ independent first integrals in involution, that are meromorphic functions of the phase space coordinates.
 We point out the major difficulties of application of these results to the study of integrability and propose an effective algorithm of a computer assisted construction significantly extending the range of their applicability.
 We give some examples of application of the method to dynamical systems having physical origin, and also mention some possible purely mathematical outcome.